 Legislation impacts on almost everything that Managing Trustees do in terms of property matters and it goes without saying that Managing Trustees are obliged to comply with all relevant legislation.
 Some legislation such as the Charities Act 2011 impacts on transactional work such as selling or granting leases of Methodist property.
 Managing Trustees as charity trustees must adhere to the requirements set out in sections 117 to 121 (subject to section 117(3)) of the Charities Act 2011 when disposing of Model Trust property and the so called “right to rent” checks imposed by the Immigration Act 2014 when granting a residential tenancy.
 Managing Trustees can refer to the guidance notes relating to particular transactions for details.

 Managing Trustees also need to deal with legislation in their general day-to-day management of Methodist property.
 The duties placed on Managing Trustees as charity trustees will inform daily decisions as well as transactional matters.
 The essential trustee: what you need to know, what you need to do is a very useful guide produced by the Charity Commission with guidance on the duties and responsibilities of charity trustees.
-The requirements placed on Managing Trustees under Standing Orders such as “Section 92 and Use of Methodist Premises” also impact on day-to-day management of Methodist property.
+The requirements placed on Managing Trustees under Standing Orders such as “Section 92 and Use of Methodist Premises” (see CPD Volume 2) also impact on day-to-day management of Methodist property.
 In terms of general legislation, residential tenancies for example are subject to a large volume of legislation including, in Wales, the Housing (Wales) Act 2014 and the Gas Safety (Installation and Use) Regulations 1998 whereas carrying out works requires consideration of planning and listed building legislation as well as the requirements under Methodist law.
 Guidance notes such as the Residential Tenancy (Statutory Requirements) Focus Note and external links from this page can help Managing Trustees with this.

 In addition, Managing Trustees can be forced to deal with statutory notices due to the actions of third parties.
 What action should Managing Trustees take if a neighbouring land owner serves a Party Wall Act 1996 notice on the Church?
 What implications are there if the local community nominates Methodist property as an asset of community value under the Localism Act 2011?
 Detailed guidance to help Managing Trustees understand and decide how to react to such notices can be found in the guidance notes and external web links accessible from this page.